-The vast majority of Coinbase client cash is stored in FDIC-insured bank accounts.
-When a client has a large dollar balance, Coinbase stores their cash in a U.S. government money market fund to keep it safe and liquid.
-Like all assets on Coinbase, we hold client cash 1:1 and your assets are your assets.
-We do not lend or take any action with your assets unless you specifically instruct us to.
+Coinbase, Inc. (“Coinbase”) stores customer U.S. Dollar cash in Federal Deposit Insurance Corporation (“FDIC”)-insured bank accounts, National Credit Union Share Insurance Fund (“NCUSIF”)-insured credit union accounts, and in short-duration, liquid investments like U.S. government money market funds to keep it safe and liquid.
+Like all assets on Coinbase, we hold customer cash 1:1 and your assets are your assets.
+We do not lend or take any action with your cash unless you specifically instruct us to.

 Books and records